Not Yet (band)

 Not Yet (stylized as Not yet, pronounced as Notto Yetto (ノット・イェット)) was a sub-unit of the all-female Japanese pop group AKB48.

 History

 The formation of Not Yet was announced at AKB48's Request Hour Set List Best 100 2011 on January 21, 2011.
 Their producer Yasushi Akimoto, who is also the producer of AKB48, revealed he named the group "Not Yet" because the members' dancing and singing skills were, as he described, not very good yet.
 They released their debut single "Shūmatsu Not Yet (週末Not yet) on March 16, 2011.
 The song, written by Akimoto, is about lovers who cannot wait for the weekend.
 Their album already, released on April 23, 2014, reached number one on the Weekly Oricon Albums Chart, selling 68,111 copies.

+They performed the Japanese credits song for Hop (film) called "Hug Tomo".